-Mark Romeo is a partner with the firm and a member of the Labor & Employment Group, the firm's Litigation Group, and its Trade Secrets Working Group.
+Mark Romeo is a partner with the firm and a member of the Labor & Employment Group, the firm's Litigation & Trial Department, and its Trade Secrets Working Group.

 Mr. Romeo has extensive experience, including several trials, representing companies in litigation, including class actions, in the areas of:

 - Trade secrets/Lanham Act/Computer Fraud and Abuse Act/State unfair competition, including Electronically Stored Information and related discovery issues